 Men’s Dress Hats

-At some point in history, types of hats moved beyond functional into fashionable territory without losing sight of their origins.
+At some point in history, types of hats for men moved beyond functional into fashionable territory without losing sight of their origins.
 Thus, the dress hat emerged.
 Although men’s dress hats cover a wider range of styles, all tend to have specific attributes: A structured, stiff-sided design, often with some pinching, and a full brim.

 By default, a fedora is what most picture when you say, “men’s dress hat” – unless, of course, they’re picturing a costume-y top hat.
 Today, “fedora” has turned into a catchall term for any structured felt men’s hat with a brim, but based on its heyday from the 1920s through the ‘50s, a few key features set a fedora apart from, say, a trilby or a bowler: pinched sides, a crease down the center, and a medium-width, flexible brim.
 Decades ago, this aspect allowed the wearer to bend the brim up or down, depending upon the weather and occasion.